 Make sure you use the double redirections, you don’t want to overwrite your /etc/services file!
 Next let’s get the NVIDIA drivers installed.
 You can check for the latest Linux version here.
 Here we used the versions that worked well at the time this was written (on the p2 instance types), substitute as needed:

 If you are running the g2 instance type you will need to install an older driver.
 367.57 is the most recent version to support the hardware on the g2 instances while still having the CUDA 8.0 support needed for RealityServer.
+Future releases of RealityServer may require more recent CUDA versions and therefore might not be supported on the g2 instance types.
 If you are running on a p2 instance type then you should additionally run the following commands to force the clock speed and enable persistence mode so the driver stays loaded.

 sudo nvidia-smi -pm 1 sudo nvidia-smi -acp 0 sudo nvidia-smi --auto-boost-permission=0 sudo nvidia-smi -ac 2505,875